AGCCS/AGCCS-CTRL22/README.md

 # Acknowledgements

 The Wikipedia articles on the [SAE 1772](https://de.wikipedia.org/wiki/SAE_J1772nd), the [IEC 62196](https://de.wikipedia.org/wiki/IEC_62196)  and the [IEC 62196 Type 2](https://de.wikipedia.org/wiki/IEC_62196_Typ_2) standards provide an excellent entry point to learn about EV charging technology and we would like thank the respective autors for their effort.
-Regarding the electrical engineeering aspects of this project, we hereby acknowlegde the inspiration gained from the [SmartEVSE](https://www.smartevse.nl/) and [OpenEVSE](https://www.openevse.com/).
+Regarding the electrical engineeering aspects of this project, we hereby acknowlegde that the projects [SmartEVSE](https://www.smartevse.nl/) and [OpenEVSE](https://www.openevse.com/) make their hardware solution available for us to re-use.
+Starting from scratch would have been so much more tedious.
 On a more general scale, we appreciate the fact that nowerdays relevent software tools are made freely available, such as  the [KiCad EDA](https://kicad.org) , the [Espressif SDKs](https://github.com/espressif), and the [GCC](https://gcc.gnu.org/)-based XTENSA and AVR toolchains, naming the ones most relevant for our project.

+# Copyright

+All software compents in this project are _Copyright by the Authors_ and have been developed independently and from scratch.
+We procide them Open Source under terms of the MIT License and/or the Apache License, as indicated in the respective code headers.
+In particular, you are invited to re-cycle whatever you find useful in whatever project you are after.
+In the case you feel that you gained a relevant benefit, we would appreciate an acknowledgement, e.g., by linking to our GitHub repository.
+Regarding the hardware circuitry, our work in relevant aspects is a direct derivative of [SmartEVSE](https://www.smartevse.nl/) distributed as Open Source via [GitHub](https://github.com/SmartEVSE) with no specific license stated, and we pass on our variation likewise.